Valuative invariants for large classes of matroids: Stressed subsets and relaxations

+For a matroid $\M$ of rank $k$ and $n$ elements, we can describe $\cover(A)$ geometrically as follows.
+Consider the hypersimplex $\Delta_{k,n}$.
+The elements of $\cover(A)$ correspond to the vertices of $\Delta_{k,n}$ that lie ``beyond'' the hyperplane defined by the inequality $\sum_{i\in A} x_i \leq \rk(A)$.
+In other words, $\cover(A)$ is always obtained via splitting a hypersimplex with a suitable hyperplane.
+We will often rely on this geometric description as in some cases it leads to shorter and more conceptual proofs.

-There is a useful expression that allows one to compute the size of the cusp of a set $A$ in a matroid $\M$ in terms of the following numerical data: the size and rank of the matroid $\M$ and the size and the rank of the subset $A$.
+There is a useful expression that allows us to express the size of the cover of a set $A$ in a matroid~$\M$ in terms of the following numerical data: the size and rank of the matroid~$\M$ and the size and the rank of the subset $A$.

-\begin{prop} Let $\M$ be a matroid of rank $k$ and cardinality $n$.
-Let $A$ be a subset of the ground set of $\M$ which has size $h$ and rank $r$.
+\begin{prop} Let $\M$ be a matroid of rank $k$ and cardinality $n$, and let $A$ be a subset of the ground set of $\M$ which has size $h$ and rank $r$.
 Then

 \end{prop}